mlanza/atomic/docs/protocols-for-dynamic-extension.md

 }
 Array.prototype.altSlice = slice; //take up residence elsewhere
 ```
 This makes no sense.
-Once you realize you have to change every reference in your app from `slice` to `altSlice` anyway, you see you might as well replace it with a function.
+Once you realize you have to change every reference in your app from `slice` to `altSlice` anyway, you might as well replace it with a function.

 The fight for residence is a problem protocols don't suffer.
 That's because they exist independent of types and prototypes.
 They're switch statements which indefinitely remain open to extension, by yourself and third parties alike, because of their abstract nature.
 They reify the concept of a behavior for an indefinite number of types.